 - Michele Christian for American Indian Studies; Archives & Special Collections

-- Elizabeth Fox for Consumer Sciences; Health & Nutrition Sciences; History, Political Science, Philosophy, & Religion; School of Performing Arts; Sociology & Rural Studies
+- Elizabeth Fox for School of Health and Consumer Sciences; History, Political Science, Philosophy, & Religion; School of Performing Arts (Music, Theatre, and Dance); Engineering; Mathematics; Women, Gender, and Sexuality Studies

-- Linda Kott for Counseling & Human Development; English; Geography; Modern Languages & Global Studies; Psychology; Teaching, Learning & Leadership
+- Linda Kott for Counseling & Human Development; English and Interdisciplinary Studies; Modern Languages & Global Studies; School of Psychology, Sociology, and Rural Studies; Teaching, Learning & Leadership

-- Nancy Marshall for Agricultural & Biosystems Engineering; Agriculture & Biological Sciences; Animal Science; Dairy Science; Natural Resource Management; Plant Science; Veterinary & Biomedical Sciences
+- Nancy Marshall for Agricultural & Biosystems Engineering; Animal and Range Science; Dairy Science; Natural Resource Management; Plant Science; Veterinary & Biomedical Sciences

 Open Educational Resources

 Open Educational Resources (OER) are teaching, learning, and research resources that reside in the public domain or have been released under an intellectual property license that permits their free use and re-purposing by others.
 Some benefits of OER include an increase in retention; cost savings to students by replacing textbooks with free materials; and providing opportunities for creativity, collaboration, and innovative teaching.
 Contact our Systems and Discovery Librarian, Shari Theroux, with questions.

 Open PRAIRIE is the SDSU institutional repository.
 It supports the collection, preservation, and dissemination of SDSU’s scholarly and creative output from faculty, staff, and students.
 Open PRAIRIE also allows for permanent storage of, and public access to, institutional materials.
 Thousands of SDSU documents have been downloaded from Open PRAIRIE more than a million times worldwide.
 For more information, contact Electronic Resources and Scholarly Communications Librarian Michael Biondo.